 Disposable curtains and disposable pillow covers are in use in clinical rooms.
 Disposable PPE is available in all clinical / treatment rooms from DaniCentres.

 The practice’s Legionella Risk Assessment identified minimal risk and monthly checks of water temperatures are undertaken in-house.
 All mechanical and electrical systems are serviced twice annually by Pro-Active Maintenance.

 Training is undertaken on a bi-annual basis in accordance with guidelines from the then NHS Calderdale.
 In addition, as required, training and updates are undertaken by the nurse team.
 The Practice has signed up to the IPC Champions strategy led by Calderdale MBC and also receives IPC information from Harrogate and District NHSFT which is shared across the team as required by subject of the update and staff roles.

-During 2018 the practice contracted relief cleaning to a specialist cleaning agency.
 All staff are briefed on COSHH and IPC requirements on arrival and provided with the Method Statement and Cleaning Schedule (by day) for the time they provide cover.
-IPC forms part of the induction of all new staff.
+IPC forms part of the induction of any new staff.

-Staff training was be undertaken in February 2019, including handwashing techniques and a review of the Risk Assessment.
+Staff training will be undertaken in May 2022 in conjunction with a review of the Risk Assessment.

 POLICIES, PROTOCOLS AND GUIDELINES

 The practice reviews all policies, protocols and guidelines relating to Infection Prevention and Control at least bi-annually or as required.

 The practice ensures compliance with The Health and Social Care Act 2008 Code of practice on the prevention and control of infections and uses NICE guidance, QS61 and the policies of CHFT as sources of IPC information and good practice.